 State all the basic information about the project

-Never forget to include at the beginning all the necessary information around the project.
-List its name, the client’s company name, their address, and VAT number.
+Never forget to include at the beginning all the necessary information about the project.
+List its name, the client’s company name, address, and VAT number.
 You could also include the client’s number and a proposal number for filing and finance purposes.
 This way, the client and proposal will be easier to keep track of, especially if you are using invoicing software to generate and organize your estimates.

 Focus on the scope of the project